FlightVin/ISS_Assignment_1/README.txt

 Running question Q5 -
     $ ./q5.sh
     $ word_entered

-    1. Prints word_entered in reverse
+    $ Prints word_entered in reverse

+    $ word_entered
-    2. Prints word_entered in reverse with each character changed into the subsequent character Note - z/Z is changed into a/A
+    $ Prints word_entered in reverse with each character changed into the subsequent character Note - z/Z is changed into a/A

+    $ word_entered
-    3. Prints first half word_entered in reverse and rest as same
+    $ Prints first half word_entered in reverse and rest as same

+    NOTE - word has to be entered thrice